debezium/debezium-design-documents/DDD-11.md

 * Transaction events must retain their order
 * Serialization overhead should be negligible, keeping throughput comparable with the current map-based approach
-* Column values dominate heap requirements, so provide an optional compression pass to store large transactions efficiently
+* Column values dominate heap requirements, so provide an optional compression pass to store large transactions efficiently, which the user can turn off; see [Compression](#compression)
 * User configurable payload chunk size, defaults to 64KB
 * User configurable cache growth cap, defaults to 65,536 (64K) slots; see [Growth cap](#growth-cap)
 * Store 100M reasonably sized events in heap in under 50GB